yweng365/ml-model-and-concept-drift/write-up.md

 ## 1. Introduction

-## 2. Concept Drift Detection and Challenges
+## 2. Drift Detection and Challenges

 ### 2.1 Consequences of Concept Drift
 Concept drift has several side effects on the model performances.
 To strat with, one of the main consequences of concept drift is model degradation.
 Specifically, models trained on past data become less accurate over time because the data points are insufficient to capture the complexity of the problem, plus the system environment is dynamic and progressively subject to changes, making it difficult for a single model to provide accurate predictions.